julien-boudry/Condorcet/VOTING_METHODS.md

 # Natively implemented methods
 *The modular architecture allows you to import new methods as external classes.
 These are preloaded into the distribution.*

-* **Condorcet Basic** Give you the natural winner or loser of Condorcet, if there is one.
+* **Condorcet Basic** Give you the natural winner or loser of Condorcet if there is one.
 * **Borda count**
     * **[Borda System](#borda-count)**
     * **[Dowdall system (Nauru)](#dowdall-system-nauru)**